ipitio/backage/src/templates/.README.md

 > [!IMPORTANT]
 > Your own packages will be picked up automatically!
 If you need to edit `owners.txt`, do so after the first run.

+Forks that merge upstream changes locally should run `bkg configure-fork-merge .` once in each clone.
+Ordinary merges will then retain that deployment's `owners.txt`, `optout.txt`, and generated `README.md` while accepting templates, contributor documentation, and other upstream changes.
+The setting is
+clone-local: use a merge rather than a rebase, and do not use GitHub's **Sync fork** button for an update that changes any of these files.

 <details>
 <summary>With Actions</summary>